 3.01 FEES.
 Most graduate students in the Department receive a stipend from funds administered by the University.
 This support may be in the form of teaching assistantships, research assistantships, fellowships, or scholarships.
-Students pay any fees other than academic (e.g. health services).
-To receive the tuition supplement (tuition is paid for out of departmental or grant funds), you must register for a course load of nine semester hours for the first academic year semester and for six credits for each academic year semester thereafter.
-You must also register for one hour in each Summer I and II session.
-Any additional fees must be paid at the time of registration but they can be payroll deducted.
+Students pay any fees associated with being a registered student (technology fees, international fees where applicable, heath center access fees, mandatory health insurance (unless waived)).
+The fees need to be paid by the payment deadline.
+There is also a payment plan option through the Bursar's office.
+Tuition is covered by a tuition supplement paid by the university or grant funds.
+The tuition supplement will cover 9 credits in the first semester, 6 credits in subsequent semesters, and 3 credits in the summer until Z-status is earned (after 54 total credits).
+Once on Z-status a student can register for 1-5 credits as needed and the tuition supplement will cover accordingly.
 Student activity cards for admission to athletic events can be purchased at registration.
 You must participate in the group medical insurance plan unless you have equal or better coverage.
 The student health center reviews alternate coverage and awards waivers to those who can prove they have comparable or better coverage.
-The cost of health insurance and health center access is projected to be ~\$1000 per year after college and university supplements.
 Injuries arising during official duties are covered by workmen's compensation.
 Graduate assistants are paid semimonthly by check.
 Federal and state income taxes will be deducted from these checks.
 The University requires direct deposit of your paycheck to your financial institution.

 3.02 TEACHING ASSISTANTSHIPS.
 A teaching assistantship provides training in the fundamentals of chemistry and experience in leading a class of students.
 The experience is especially valuable for students who will eventually seek academic appointments.
-Teaching assistants normally devote 4 to 8 contact hours (about 14-18 total hours) per week toward the supervision and operation of our undergraduate laboratory and/or recitation sections.
-A portion of the teaching assistant assignment in most courses is to assist in grading hour quizzes, final exams and homework, as may be required by the staff member in charge.
+Teaching assistants devote 20 per week toward the supervision and operation of our undergraduate laboratory and/or recitation sections.
+A portion of the teaching assistant assignment in most courses is to assist in grading and recording grades for quizzes, final exams and homework, as may be required by the staff member in charge.
 In addition, as a T.A. you may be required to attend briefing sessions and, for the initial assisting in a course, may be required to attend the lectures in the course.
 You should bear in mind that attendance at these briefing sessions and course lectures is an essential part of your duties.
 Teaching assistants who fail to satisfactorily fulfill the responsibilities assigned them may have their appointments revoked.